PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 * * *

-**Great as of right now we have a password `winter` and 30 points found 100 left to go!**
+**Great as of right now we have a password `winter` and 30 points, 100 left to go!**

-Looking at `http://10.0.0.137/robots.txt` I see:
+Moving on I look at `http://10.0.0.137/robots.txt`
 ![Optional Text](/Rickdiculously%20Easy/_resources/8279bcc2dac9489096951170c9a55b04.png)

-Looks like another set of directories
+Mhmm these like some more promising

 ```
 /cgi-bin/root_shell.cgi